 “I believe other Governors also visit RSS shakhas.
 Just that they do not tweet about it, so nobody comes to know.
 Being a committed swayamsevak, I have done nothing wrong,” Roy told The Sunday Express.

-- NIA arrests arms supplier in Punjab RSS leader's killing
+- NIA arrests man from Uttar Pradesh in RSS leader killing case

 Roy, who visited a shakha on April 7, had tweeted: “Today is Varsha Pratipada Utsav of Rashtriya Swayamsevak Sangh.
 Attended own shakha first time afr (after) becoming Guv (Governor), delivered Boudhik.
 Felt good.”